-- Designer lets you control all installations of IntelliMix Room in one place.
+- Designer offers full customization and control for all installations of IntelliMix Room in one place.

-- For best results, do not run IntelliMix Room and Designer on the same computer.
+- Do not run IntelliMix Room and Designer on the same computer.

 PC or other physical device optimized for running IntelliMix Room (no virtual machines)